Skåne lockbow

 The Skåne lockbow was an early form of crossbow from Skåne or Scania, then a province of Denmark.
 (It has been part of southern Sweden since 1658.)
-An example was discovered in 1941 in Sweden dating from the 16th century, but seems to be similar to earlier models.
+An example was discovered in 1941 in Sweden.
+Originally thought to date from the 16th century, recent archaeological excavations have opened the possibility of an earlier date.

 The lockbow was used throughout northern Europe between ca. 900-1600 CE.
 Modern reproductions indicate an effective range of about 75 yd and an approximate draw weight of 170 lb + or - 20lbs.
 It worked by drawing the bowstring back into a groove, from which it was dislodged by a wooden peg attached to the top of one end of a wooden lever.
 The upper part of the peg was pushed sharply upward, through a hole drilled underneath the groove holding the bowstring.